Lee Know: Philanthropy

+On August 30, 2026, Lee Know donated to World Vision to support people affected by 2026 floods in Nepal.

 Television

 Starting in August 2021, Lee Know was an MC on Show!
 Music Core until October 2023, fulfilling the standard two-year contract.
 He also appeared on multiple television shows: The Fishermen and the City, Idol Dictation Contest, and Idol on Quiz.

 Personal life

 In September 2023, Lee Know and fellow Stray Kids members Seungmin and Hyunjin were involved in a car accident, causing them to miss their performance at the Global Citizen Festival, though they sustained no serious injuries.

 Lee Know is a cat lover and has three cats, Soonie, Doongie, and Dori.
 He enjoys cinema, naming the Japanese romantic drama My Tomorrow, Your Yesterday one of his favourite films.